-Of 1,207 stocks and exchange-traded funds in my analytical universe, 22 broke beyond their 20-day price channels, 16 to the upside and six to the downside.
+Of 507 large-cap stocks and exchange-traded funds in my analytical universe, 27 broke beyond their 20-day price channels, five to the upside and 22 to the downside.

-I shall do further analysis on Monday, Dec.
-8.
+Without prospects, I shall do no further analysis on Monday, Nov.
+9.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.